opencasestudies/ocs-healthexpenditure/README.md

-including selecting columns using `select()`, Selecting rows using `filter()`, arranging or re-orderomg rows using `arrange()`, joining two datasets using `join()`, adding columns using `mutate()`, creating summaries of columns using `summarise()`, and grouping operations using `group_by()`.
+including selecting columns using `select()`, Selecting rows using `filter()`, arranging or re-orderomg rows using `arrange()`, joining two datasets using `join()`, adding columns using `mutate()`, creating summaries of columns using `summarize()`, and grouping operations using `group_by()`.

 #### Data exploration (exploratory analysis)